 Perhaps instead of making employees memorize every product you have and know what best fits a customer’s needs, you have an app that employees can use to find the best solution for a customer.
 That could be pretty handy for a furniture store where there’s too much for any employee to know well, especially if there’s high turnover, even after reducing company turnover.

 Or, perhaps in a warehouse for picking products.
-A map that employees use to find different sections is a form of performance support.
+Employees use a map to find different sections is a form of performance support.

 You now know some of the most common types of performance support, but why would you do that instead of building a course or training people?